bauglir/graduation-presentation/README.md

 ### Overview

+### Algorithm Design
+* What type of algorithms do we want to design?
+* Illustrate example

 ### Computer-Aided Algorithm Design
 * Term coined by Hoos
 * What does it mean in a general sense?